 Money raised helps achieve our mission to protect the waterways including our Ripple Effect Mini-Grant Program, a competitive grant process which funds great local projects that align to our mission.

 Definitely there will be food, drinks, and live music every day and the whole community is invited.
-Thursday’s Kick-off Party is at Ellsworth’s River Park from 5:30-7:30, Friday’s Block Party at Bellaire’s Richardi Park is from 2-5PM and the Final Bash at Short’s Production Facility in Elk Rapids is Saturday from 3-9.
+Thursday’s Kick-off Party is at Ellsworth’s River Park from 5:30-7:30, Friday’s Block Party at Bellaire’s Richardi Park is from 2-5PM and the Final Bash in Elk Rapids is Saturday from 3-8.

 The Paddle Antrim Festival began in 2015.
 For five previous years (2009-2013), Short’s Brewing Company hosted a paddle from Bellaire to Elk Rapids known as the Short’s to Short’s Paddle.
 This ended with the creation of the Paddle Antrim Festival and with great support from Short’s Brewing Company.
 We appreciate Short’s Brewing Company’s continued commitment to the waterway and as top sponsor of the Festival.

-The Festival is held two weeks after Labor Day each year in Antrim County in Northern Michigan.
+The Festival is held two weeks after Labor Day each year in Northern Michigan.

 Yes!
 Good options include: On Day 1 the launch (River Park in Ellsworth), Checkpoint 1 (Thurston Park in Central Lake), and the end at Richardi Park in Bellaire.
 On Day 2, Grass River Natural Area’s Dock, Checkpoint 1 (Dockside Restaurant), and the end at Rotary Park in Elk Rapids.

 Paddle 1 or 2 days and choose your distance.
 Day 1’s full distance is 15 miles, with an exit at 7 miles (Central Lake).
 Day 2’s full distance is 27 miles.
-Exits are located at 9 miles (Torch Lake), 13 miles (Alden), 17 miles (Torch River), and 22 miles (Chippewa Trail Extension).
+Exits are located at 9 miles (Dockside) 8 miles, 17 miles (Torch River), and 22 miles (Chippewa Trail Extension).
 For more details on the paddle, check out our post The Paddle Experience.

 Expect the full route on Day 1 to take about 4-7 hours.
 Expect the full route to take between 7-10 hours on Day 2.
 While we feel that this is reasonable for an able paddler, you must work to stay on track.
 If your goal is to relax and socialize, do not try to go the entire distance.
 Reminder: This is NOT a race.
 There are no prizes for finishing first.